nicovigil1/TuneView/README.md

 ### Target Audience

 Any users of Spotify who want to explore music in a simple view and be able to view the lyrics.

-1-3 sentences describing what type of user your app would be applicable to.

 ### Integrations